 • At 100bpm

 • Include synthesised elements / drum sounds programmed within the software

 • Include an audio recording of your instrument using the built-in mic on your laptop or phone

-Please submit an MP3 or WAV file of your work by 1 July using this link.
+Please submit an MP3 or WAV file of your work using this link.